-Rye is one of my husband’s favorite.
+Rye is one of our family favorites, but we can never find it in our local bakeries.
 It is a bread that is full of flavor and brings an interesting twist to sandwiches.
 Classic sandwiches using rye bread are pastrami on rye, tuna on rye, and corned beef on rye, but you could use rye in a variety of different sandwiches to bring out a new flavor.
 Or you can go the route of my children who just devour it plain.
 Seriously, who would have thought little kids would love rye bread so much?

 The key to making great bakery-style bread at home is all in the method.
 Bakeries use steam ovens to get that wonderful chewy crust.
 You can create your own steam oven by placing a shallow pan of water in the oven with your bread.
 The water will evaporate in the heat, filling your oven with steam.